Jadhusan24/System-Administration/README.md

+# Sys-Admin
+Here i have uploaded tast that was given for me in System Administration which has divided into two.

-# Sys-Administration
+# System-Administration 01

-System Administration Task 1 & 2

-_Learning Outcomes that measured by this;_
+#### _Learning Outcomes that measured by this;_

     1. Describe the networking fundamentals
     2. Introduction to Open Source Operating Systems